-Anita’s Feast began around a table with our neighbors in Basel, Switzerland, as we unpacked the Swiss ritual of raclette to a background of jazz, alphorns, and much laughter.
+Anita’s Feast began around a table with our neighbors in Basel, Switzerland.
+There, we unpacked the Swiss ritual of raclette to a background of jazz, alphorns, and much laughter.
 Ten years on, friends in Porto joined us for an eclectic meal inspired by our fond Swiss memories.
-The menu featured Mont d’Or cheese from France, charcuterie from Spain and Portugal, and a snazzy fruit tart from a French patisserie in Porto.
+Our anniversary menu featured Mont d’Or cheese from France and charcuterie from Spain and Portugal.
+Dessert was a snazzy fruit tart from a French patisserie in Porto.
 Portuguese wines, from espumante to a crisp dinner white and after-dinner tawny port, proved the perfect accompaniments.
-We had a wonderful evening, but it’s the times between those two meals that have brought us immense travel pleasure for the past decade.
-As Anita’s Feast hits double digits, we invite you to join us for a quick look back as we celebrate ten years of flavorful travel.
+We had a wonderful evening, around the table with new friends.
+However, it’s the times between those two meals that have brought us immense travel pleasure for the past decade.
+As Anita’s Feast hits double digits, please join us for a quick look back as we celebrate ten years of flavorful travel.

 At home in Switzerland, 2010-2015